Royal Almanac: Printing

-Draw
+Circulation

-There is no source that explains the draw of the Almanac.
-The only figures available are the annual rents generated by sales.
+There is no source detailing the circulation of the Almanac.
+The only figures available are the annual profits generated by sales.

-In 1782, Mercier said a pension of more than 40 000 francs.
+In 1782, Mercier reported a pension of more than 40 000 francs.
 Diderot, at the same time, puts the figure at 30,000 pounds.
-For a price of sale of 5 to 6 pounds, the draw must necessarily be greater than about 7500 almanacs.
+For a price of sale of 5 to 6 pounds, the number of sales must necessarily be greater than about 7500 almanacs.

 Around 1820, during the trials that have brought the widow and Debure Testu, income of the Almanac was estimated between 25 and 30 000 francs.
 In 1834, another almanac, the Almanac of France, said that its cost is 35 cents for a sale price of 50 cents.
 Booksellers then purchase the item at prices of 38 cents, to resell a suggested retail price of 50 cents.
 The publisher earns so 3 cents per pound sold, the bookseller earns 12 (minus shipping costs, dependent).
 If one considers - arbitrarily - a four Almanac is sold directly into the library Testu (priced at 10 francs 50) the remainder being passed through intermediaries, we can prorate that to generate an annual income of 30 000 francs Testu must sell approximately 25 000.

 In the absence of more precise information, we can only estimate at about 15,000, the number of copies sold per year between the late eighteenth and early nineteenth century.